chrisdurfee/base/README.md

 ```

-We use atoms and components to create reusable layouts.
+Base use atoms and components to create reusable layouts.

 Learn more: [Base Layouts](https://github.com/chrisdurfee/base/wiki/Layout)